reitzig/reitzig.github.io/_posts/2015-12-09-signing-websites.md

 this post
   [here]({% post_url 2015-12-01-a-researchers-jekyll %}.sig.html).

-{% newthought "Of course" %}, I am
+{% newthought "Of course," %} I am
   [not the first person to have this idea](http://www.sanface.com/pgphtml.html).
 There has even been
   [a proposal for integrating signatures into HTML](http://www.w3.org/2007/11/h6n/),